BxCppDev/Bayeux/doc/InstallationReports/Bayeux/Xubuntu16.04-a/bayeux-trunk_xubuntu16.04_report.rst

 ====================================================================

 :Author: François Mauger, LPC Caen <mauger@lpccaen.in2p3.fr>
-:Date:   2016-08-25
+:Date:   2016-12-06

-In  this  document  we  propose  an  installation  procedure  for  the Bayeux_/trunk  library on  top  of CadfaelBrew_ on  Xubuntu 16.04 LTS (Xenial Xerus) for a system (64-bits).
+In  this  document  we  propose  an  installation  procedure  for  the Bayeux_/trunk  library on  top  of CadfaelBrew_ on  Xubuntu 16.04 LTS (Xenial Xerus) for a 64-bits system.

 Notes:

 * Cadfaelbrew_ is only supported  on 64-bits systems.
-This constrains
 * Two build  systems are supported :  GNU/make and Ninja_, on  top of
   which CMake is used to build Bayeux_.

 .. contents::